-Pamela Walz is the Co-Director of the Aging and Disabilities Unit at CLS.
-Ms. Walz’s practice includes representation of low-income elderly clients in matters involving nursing home and personal care home residents’ rights, access to home and community based long term care services, public benefits and surrogate decision-making, as well as administrative and legislative advocacy, community education and outreach, and attorney and staff supervision.
-Ms. Walz served as a staff attorney and supervising attorney in the Public Benefits unit at the North Philadelphia office of Community Legal Services Inc. from 1989 until 1996.
+Pamela Walz is a Supervising Attorney in the Aging and Disabilities Unit at CLS.
+Ms. Walz’s practice includes representation of older adults and younger individuals with disabilities in matters involving nursing home and personal care home residents’ rights, access to home and community based long term services and supports, public benefits and guardianship, as well as administrative and legislative advocacy, community education and outreach, and attorney and staff supervision.

+In 2019, Ms. Walz was presented with the Excellence in Elder Law Award by the Elder Law Section of the Pennsylvania Bar Association in recognition and appreciation of her significant contributions in the field of elder law and her service to older adults.
 In 2012, Ms. Walz received the PLAN Excellence Award, presented by the Pennsylvania Legal Aid Network.
-She also received the Spirit of CARIE Award in 2011, presented by CARIE.
+She also received the Spirit of CARIE Award in 2011, presented by the Center for Advocacy for the Rights and Interests of the Elderly (CARIE).
 In 2007, Ms. Walz earned the Equal Justice Award from CLS for her outstanding work.